 PepsiCo engaged Proforest to map the supply chain and support implementation of its policies related to paper packaging, including an assessment of certification schemes that PepsiCo recognizes (e.g., CERFLOR, CSA, FSC, PEFC, SFI) to analyze the extent to which they deliver PepsiCo requirements, as outlined in our policies.
 In addition, Proforest conducted a rapid assessment of PepsiCo's current performance and overview of risks involved in main regions/countries of our current paper packaging supply base.
 We have also developed new form contract language for our sourced materials to be FSC- and SFI-certified, with the intention of further promoting compliance with our policy criteria.
 As we undertake new contracts, PepsiCo is negotiating by region to determine the capabilities to source certified materials.
-We have identified Russia, China and parts of South/Southeast Asia as our primary focus to mitigate risks.
+We have identified Russia and parts of South/Southeast Asia as our primary focus to mitigate risks.
 PepsiCo recognizes the importance of having a credible system for third parties to raise concerns where they believe our standards are not being met, such as any compromise of Free, Prior and Informed Consent principles, our zero net deforestation and forest degradation, and potentially illegal and/or controversial activities occurring in our agricultural supply chain.
 Our Speak Up Hotline provides a means to report suspected violations of our policies or applicable law.
 PepsiCo's grievance mechanism for our agricultural supply chain complements our existing program to help prevent, identify and manage environmental and social concerns throughout our value chain, including those associated with timber.
 This allows third parties to raise concerns that our environmental and social goals and policies may not be upheld within our agricultural supply chain.
-Our approach is available here:
+The Speak Up Hotline is active in the following countries: Indonesia, Brazil, Malaysia, and Guatemala.